ganorberg/social-vault/README.md

 https://socialvault.netlify.com/

-Use this app to remember acquaintances (names, aspirations, hobbies, and so on) for future conversations.
-Guaranteed to impress or horrify, depending on your level of detail.
+Use this app to track relationships by storing people's names, their hobbies, any life aspirations, and so on.
+Bring up these details in future conversations to show that you care!

 ## Design document
 Planning and pretty pictures: https://docs.google.com/document/d/1KPhkx54ixJjvgGrxv5iiGGpRitm2Qa2pwWfh_alV58g/edit?usp=sharing

 ## For the technically savvy
 Responsive mobile-first single-page progressive web app with 99.8% Lighthouse score (see below).
-Offline functionality, add to homescreen, and completely dynamic content generation, routing and history tracking with vanilla JavaScript, HTML and CSS (no dependencies).
+Works offline with add to homescreen functionality.
+Completely dynamic content generation, routing and history tracking with vanilla JavaScript, HTML, and CSS (no dependencies).
 Continuously deployed through Netlify.

 ## Lighthouse scoring
 <p align="center">